top of page

 Weak or Default Passwords

-Many IoT devices come with default passwords, and users often neglect to change them.
-This makes it easy for hackers to gain access.
+Many IoT devices come with default passwords, and people sometimes forget to change them.
+This makes it easier for hackers to get access.

 Outdated Software